 First of all because somehow, even though there are very cheap flights from Bucharest, I had never been to Belgium or Brussels and after carefully researching the tourist attractions I thought I should give it a try.

 Secondly, because flights and the overall cost for a weekend in Brussels were much less than one in The Netherlands.

-As a true romantic and lover of colorful towns, I thought Brussels (and some of its close by towns) will make me fall in love with Belgium.
+As a truly romantic and lover of colorful towns, I thought Brussels (and some of its close-by towns) will make me fall in love with Belgium.
 And that was true.